barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 6: U1 Volume DS1804 and U4 Audio LM386, 8-pin DIPS</h3>

 The two 8-pin DIPs (dual inline package) are soldered directly to the board.
-It is recommended to *not* use a socket so that vibration does not cause them work loose over time.
+It is recommended to *not* use a socket so that vibration cannot cause them work loose over time.
 The notch on the chip must be aligned with the matching semicircle printed on the PCB.

 Note: pins on the DIP are slightly wider than the PCB hole spacing.
 They are designed this way for pick-and-place machines that squeeze DIPS during assembly.
 You may find it helpful to manually compress the pins together ever so slightly before inserting into the board.
 Be gentle; if you press too hard the chip flips over and inserts its pins into your thumb.